Results of the 2009 Iranian presidential election: Final digit distribution

 Columbia University Ph.D. candidates Bernd Beber and Alexandra Scacco have released an analysis concluding that the patterns of the last two digits of the election results contain characteristics of human manipulation.
 The province vote totals possess oddities, including too many sevens in the last digits and too few fives, as well as too few non-adjacent ending digits.
 The authors of the report concluded that the probability of such oddities occurring naturally is only one chance in 200.
 After their publication, a mathematician noted that the authors had made a computational error, and that the correct probability is lower, 0.13%; this correction was confirmed by Beber and Scacco.
 However, Zach at AlchemyToday pointed out that the tests suffer from issues of post-hoc test selection and concluded that by Pearson's chi-square test the results did not meet confidence intervals for being non-random.

 Consistency during result announcements

 An early analysis by Andrew Sullivan graphed Ahmadinejad's proportion of the vote total, as election results continued to be reported during the night of the election.
 The consistency of his proportion throughout the additional votes being counted, it was argued, was evidence of fraud.
 However, this was quickly criticised by Nate Silver and later by Jordan Ellenberg.

 Provincial results

 Overseas results

-A total of 234,812 votes were cast outside Iran, out of which Mahmoud Ahmadinejad won 78,300; Mehdi Karroubi won 4,647; Mohsen Rezaei won 3,635 and Mir-Hossein Mousavi won 111,792 votes (Press TV).
+A total of 234,812 votes were cast outside Iran, out of which Mahmoud Ahmadinejad won 78,300; Mehdi Karroubi won 4,647; Mohsen Rezaee won 3,635 and Mir-Hossein Mousavi won 111,792 votes (Press TV).